-If you’re looking to become a homeowner – whether for the first time as one of George Osborne’s fabled first-time buyers, or as a seasoned veteran of the property purchasing world – it’s a sure fire guarantee that one of the most significant stumbling blocks you’re going to face is the deposit.
+If you’re looking to become a homeowner – whether for the first time, or as a seasoned veteran of the property purchasing world – it’s a sure fire guarantee that one of the most significant stumbling blocks you’re going to face is saving for a deposit.

 While it’s certainly the case that mortgage repayment rates aren’t as affordable as they were in years past, one of the largest challenges – particularly to first-timers – is that the house deposit is far too much for most people to pay.
 Here, we explore the challenges and some possible ways to get onto the property ladder.